How to Get God’s Best for Your Life

 And I just tell you, it was just like okay, here’s the structure, here’s what it means, here’s an overview, but you dig in for yourself.
 Or go on the Internet.
 There are enough reading plans.
 Just log on, on the App Store: Bible.
 Believe me.

-Fourth is: Study.
+Study.
 2 Timothy 2:15 says, “Be diligent to present yourself approved to God as a workman that need not be ashamed, handling accurately the Word of truth.”
-And you’ll notice, I have this a little bit later, but this is a little tool to help you study.
-And take this really well.
 God wants the best for you.

 Now I spent, forty minutes in The Wall Street Journal.
 But now I’ve spent my four or five minutes, and what I know is what someone else thinks of that passage.
-The little card is how you can study God’s Word on your own.
 I learned this from a missionary about thirty years ago.
 I think it was Brazil.
 It’s called the 2PROAPT method, and that’s just an acronym.

-And I’m not going to go through it all other than just to say, if you would choose a New Testament book – the book of John, the book of Mark, one of the small ones – and just read a paragraph or maybe two.
+If you would choose a New Testament book – the book of John, the book of Mark, one of the small ones – and just read a paragraph or maybe two.
 And the P, pray.
 God, please help me.
 The second P, preview it.
 Read it quickly just to get a feel.
-It’s all written on here.
 And then the R is read it slowly.
 Methodically.

 And then the O is read it one more time and underline maybe words that are alike, or thoughts that you have.
 The A, then, is that, What application from this paragraph is God showing me?
 Then, realizing since I don’t have the power to do it, you pray again.
 God, will you help me to…it says be generous in this passage, so will You help me be generous in some way specifically today?
 And then the T is tell someone.
 It’s just a very simple way to study.